gitkitjs/gitkitjs/static/files/guide/custom-components.md

 ## app.config

-To register your custom components with zaui, create `src/app.config.ts` (or .js) which imports your custom components, and exports them in an `AppConfig`.
+To register your custom components with gitkitjs, create `src/app.config.ts` (or .js) which imports your custom components, and exports them in an `AppConfig`.

 Here is an example from [jldec.me](https://github.com/jldec/jldec.me/blob/main/src/app.config.ts).